So you’re looking for a 3 or 4 day itinerary for Tokyo, Japan and don’t know the best route around the city? Hopefully this post can help!

 If you have three days in Tokyo, this is where my suggested itinerary ends.
 However, if you have four days to spare, continue below!

-Kamakura is one of THE easiest and cheapest day trips from Tokyo.
-It feels on the outskirts of the city, rather than a big effort.
+Kamakura is one of THE most straightforward and cheapest day trips from Tokyo.
+It feels on the city’s outskirts rather than a considerable effort.

 However, if you are on a higher budget, you may prefer to take this iconic day tour to Mount Fuji instead.